George Nkencho ‘needed help, not bullets’, his sister says

 “He is not here to speak for himself so we must.
 We need a full public, independent investigation into his death.
 We need truth and we need justice.
 We need the public to come together and demand what is right.
 This is not a time for us to be divided.
 A life was taken.
 A life that matter and meant something.”

-Ms Nkencho was accompanied to Dáil Éireann on Thursday by members of the Socialist Party, including Mick Barry TD, former Dáil deputy Ruth Coppinger and Cllr John Burtchaell.
+Ms Nkencho was accompanied to Dáil Éireann on Thursday by members of Solidarity, including Mick Barry TD, former Dáil deputy Ruth Coppinger and Cllr John Burtchaell.

 Asked by The Irish Times if she believed her brother’s race was a factor in his being shot dead by armed gardaí, Ms Nkencho said she believed class was more likely a bigger factor.